 The New Jersey RCFL provides digital forensic services to any law enforcement agency in New Jersey.
 Participating agencies will receive priority.

-Services include digital data preservation, acquisition and analysis of computers, PDAs, cellular telephones, and video.
+Services include acquisition and analysis of computers, PDAs, cellular telephones, and video; and digital data preservation.
 Personnel from the NJRCFL can provide telephonic or on-site technical guidance for recognizing and seizing items which may store digital data.
 Services also include training to law enforcement in New Jersey in our classroom or through speaking engagements at conferences and training seminars at your facility.

 For a laboratory exam, submit a Laboratory Exam Request to the NJRCFL with legal authority.
 The investigator should be as concise and thorough as possible.
 This form is used to make decisions about the request, therefore any vague or ambiguous terminology may make it more difficult to interpret or understand what services are needed.